How to buy the best TV

-The OLEDs have two flavours of HDR: HDR10, Dolby Vision and HLG.
+The OLEDs have two flavours of HDR: HDR10 and HLG, plus it also includes Dolby Vision.

-HDR10 is the current standard and HLG iss the HDR format that broadcasters will use when HDR TV channels launch.
+HDR10 is the current standard and HLG is the HDR format that broadcasters will use when HDR TV channels launch.

 You can learn more about this new technology in our guide to HDR.

 So what's the difference between these two TVs?
 It looks like aesthetics at this stage.
 The 2017 A1 had a large kickstand, which acted as a subwoofer and made the TV tricky to wall-mount.
 The A8F has a tiny silver stand at the base instead and is much thinner as a result.

 The ZD9 was the cream of Sony's LCD crop in 2017 and it was kept around for 2018, too.
 It has the same processor and HDR formats as the OLED TVs and some of the other premium LCD sets.
 The key difference comes in the backlight.